stephen-golban/claxon/README.md

 ## 🔔 Push Notification Overview

-On login, the user’s device push token is saved in the profiles table

-When a message is sent to a plate, the alert is saved in the alerts table
+When a message is sent to a plate, the claxon is saved in the claxons table.

-The recipient receives an Expo push notification
+The recipient receives an Expo push notification.

+The recipient can view the claxon in the inbox.

+The recipient can view the claxon in the my cars screen.

-🧠 Behavior Summary
+## 🧠 Behavior Summary

-Car registration is optional, but required to receive alerts
+Car registration is optional, but required to receive claxons

-Messages are all template-based, ensuring safe and uniform communication
+Messages are all template-based or custom, ensuring safe and uniform communication

-App is designed for speed, privacy, and simplicity
+App is designed for speed, privacy, and simplicity.